Whistleblower Retaliation

 (2) “the retaliation was motivated, at least in part, by the employee’s engaging in [that] protected activity.”

-Federal employees cannot sue for retaliatory action under the FCA because the government must expressly waive its sovereign immunity.
+Federal employees cannot sue for retaliatory action under the False Claims Act because the government must expressly waive its sovereign immunity.
 Congress created the Civil Service Reform Act of 1978 (“CSRA”) as a vehicle for employment claims brought by federal government employees.
-In 1989, Congress amended the CSRA to provide protection to whistleblowers employed by the government.
+In 1989, United States Congress amended the CSRA to provide protection to whistleblowers employed by the government.
 This is the sole statutory remedy for federal employee whistleblowers seeking cases.

 State employees cannot sue for retaliation under the FCA because the Eleventh Amendment grants sovereign immunity to the states.
 Congress can only abrogate that immunity if it uses unequivocal statutory language.
 Since the language of section 3730(h) is silent on the issue, the courts have barred retaliation suits based on the Eleventh Amendment.
 Furthermore, the Supreme Court has held that states are not “persons” subject to suit within the meaning of the False Claims Act.